 The Cardinal appears to be considering what I said, taking a moment to calm everyone down.

 “I want to speak with Tim separately.
 He never told me what happened here at Easter.
 After we talk, I’ll decide what to do at the shelter.”

 Once we’re alone, he goes back to Jace’s resurrection.

 “You asked me to save you one of Jace’s mini-diamonds,” as he brings out a small wooden box.
 Inside was a sparkling diamond.

 “It’s the last one.
 All the others disintegrated.
 I kept this one for you.”

-“They pop like soap-bubbles when touched by anyone who’s heart is closed to Jace.”
+“They pop like soap-bubbles when touched by anyone who’s heart is not open to Jace.”

 “I guess I still believe in your miracle,” as he hands me the gem.

 Jace joins us, as a glow emanates from the diamond.
 We both smile.